Developmental disability: Other types of support

 Programs are set up around the country in hopes to educate individuals with and without developmental disabilities.
 Studies have tested specific scenarios on the most beneficial way to educate people.
 Interventions are one way to educate people, but are also the most time-consuming: with busy schedules, the intervention approach can be difficult.
-Another less beneficial but more realistic scenario, in the time sense, was the psychoeducational approach.
+Another less beneficial but more realistic scenario, in the time sense, was the psycho educational approach.
 It focuses on informing people on what abuse is, how to spot abuse, and what to do when it is spotted.